EricFan24/CS4156_TeamAkea/README.md

 Next, run `coverage html` to generate the folder `htmlcov` which contains descriptive information regarding the lines covered for each of the python classes under test.

-For the first iteration, the test coverage for `NLP.py` stands at 96% and that for `web_scraper.py` is at 100%.
-Overall, the coverage report stands at 99%.
+For the first iteration, the test coverage for `NLP.py` stands at 96%, the coverage for `web_scraper.py` is at 100%, and that for `db.py` is at 55%.
+Overall, the coverage report stands at 88%.

 ### Integration test